Renew your registration and endorsement

 (viii) Professional engineers employed in tertiary teaching or academic research and registered as ‘practising’ – minimum of 40 hours of industry involvement in any three-year period.

-For further details of the CPD requirements under an assessment scheme, view Public record of approved assessment entities.
+For further details of the CPD requirements under an assessment scheme, go to Public record of approved assessment entities.

 CPD record keeping